electron/electron/docs/tutorial/electron-versioning.md

 2. Introduction of semver-compliant `-beta` tags
 3. Introduction of [conventional commit messages](https://conventionalcommits.org/)
 4. Well-defined stabilization branches
-5. The `main` branch is versionless; only stabilization branches contain version information
+5. The `main` branch is version less; only stabilization branches contain version information

 We will cover in detail how git branching works, how npm tagging works, what developers should expect to see, and how one can backport changes.